Cuadernin/extractlyrics/README.md

 # Extract lyrics from AZlyrics
- Extract song lyrics with the possibility of translation in Python.
+ Extract song lyrics with translation possibility in Python.

 ## Compiled 👌